What is Takepayments?

 The setup can be expanded with a cash drawer, kitchen printer, barcode scanner and other compatible hardware.

-The system can be expanded with all of Epos Now’s POS software and hardware packages at various costs, and integrations for accounting, ecommerce etc. are available.
 No other external POS systems can currently be integrated with Takepayments, which could be an issue for businesses with specific till preferences.

 Takepayments fees and contract